quicwg/base-drafts/draft-ietf-quic-qpack.md

 The Known Received Count is the total number of dynamic table insertions and duplications acknowledged by the decoder.
-The encoder tracks the Known Received Count in order to identify which dynamic table entries can be references without potentially blocking a stream.
+The encoder tracks the Known Received Count in order to identify which dynamic table entries can be referenced without potentially blocking a stream.
 The decoder tracks the Known Received Count in order to be able to send Insert Count Increment instructions (see
 {{insert-count-increment}}).